jgater/gravedesk/README.md

 written in Javascript; using node.js, express/jade, mongoose/mongodb and node-imap.
 Client-side rendering done with twitter-bootstrap, knockout.js and socketio (now.js)

+Still in heavy development to meet needs of client site; not recommended for production use.

 Installation
 ============

 * You'll need to download and install Node.js, obviously.
-Tested on 0.6.15 from nodejs.org
+Tested on 0.6.18 from nodejs.org
 * A copy of mongodb from mongodb.org running on localhost, default port (27017)
 * git clone this repository to a suitable folder
 	`git clone git@bitbucket.org:jgater/gravedesk.git`